The Institute (King novel): Plot

 Tim Jamieson leaves his job in Florida and prepares to head to New York.
 En route, he gives up a seat on a plane and finds himself in the small town of DuPray, South Carolina.
 A decorated former policeman, Tim takes a job as a local patrolman and soon develops a relationship with a deputy, Wendy Gullickson.

 Another storyline begins in suburban Minneapolis with Luke Ellis, a twelve-year-old intellectual prodigy with mild telekinetic abilities.
 One night, intruders silently murder Luke's parents and kidnap him.
 He wakes up in a room almost identical to his own at "the Institute", a facility secretly located deep in the forests of Maine.
 The Institute houses a number of other kidnapped children, each with telekinesis or/and telepathy.
 Luke befriends several other kids: Kalisha Benson, Nick Wilholm, George Iles, Iris Stanhope, Helen Simms and later ten-year-old Avery Dixon, in the area known as Front Half.

 The staff of the Institute, led by director Mrs. Sigsby, are dedicated to extracting the special talents from the children–known as TPs (telepaths) and TKs (telekinetics).
-Experiments and torture are performed on the children to try to enhance their supernatural talents, as well as to awaken TP abilities in TKs and vice versa.
+Experiments and torture are performed on the children to try to enhance their superhuman talents, as well as to awaken TP abilities in TKs and vice versa.
 Once the experiments are done, the children "graduate" to Back Half.
 None of the children who have gone to Back Half have ever been seen again.
 Luke begins to develop weak TP abilities due to the experimentation but keeps it secret.
 After Kalisha graduates to Back Half, she is able to send telepathic messages to Avery, an advanced TP.
 Luke comes to believe that in Back Half, the children's collective abilities are weaponized for assassinations until the strain kills them.
 Luke becomes desperate to escape and get help before he graduates.

 Maureen Alvorson, a housekeeper at the Institute, is also an informant for Mrs. Sigsby, but her financial issues cause her to seek help from Luke.
 She helps Luke escape the Institute, then commits suicide in order to help hide his disappearance.
 The Institute's deteriorated security takes almost a day to realize Luke's escape, by which time he has found himself on a train and jumped off in DuPray.
 A hotel owner in DuPray who is on the payroll of the Institute informs them that Luke is in town.
 Meanwhile, Luke manages to convince Tim, Wendy and other police officers of his story and gives the Sheriff a USB stick containing a confession from Maureen, along with a harrowing video taken secretly in Back Half.
 Staffers from the Institute arrive in DuPray.
 Following a shoot-out, several officers and all but Mrs. Sigsby and a doctor from the Institute are killed.
 Tim and Luke take the captured Mrs. Sigsby back to the Institute where her second-in-command, Trevor Stackhouse, tries to ambush them.
 Since Tim made Mrs. Sigsby drive the car, the Institute's guards mistakenly kill her.